Though many articles in Arms Control Today (ACT) are solicited by the editors, we do also welcome unsolicited submissions.

-We strongly recommend that potential authors submit a detailed outline and/or abstract of articles before submission.
-By e-mailing us first, you give us a chance to work with you on the piece and solve problems in the early stages of the process.
-If you submit a full article without that step, please follow our full guidelines
+We strongly recommend that potential authors submit a detailed outline and/or abstract of a proposed article before submission.
+This provides the editorial team an opportunity to work with authors on their submissions and to solve problems in the early stages of the review process.

 ACT welcomes submissions on topics in the field of international arms control and disarmament, including nuclear proliferation, strategic weapons reductions, missile defense, chemical and biological weapons, missile proliferation, and conventional arms exports.
 Proposals for articles on other topics also are welcome.
 Feature articles should stimulate debate and offer constructive policy suggestions.
 ACT articles are not purely academic discussions or journalistic accounts; we seek articles that detail and analyze a current policy problem and propose appropriate means for addressing it.

 Our readership includes experts and non-experts; articles should be written so that they are of value to both groups.
-Avoid jargon and unnecessary technical detail.
-If terms of art are used in the article, they should be explained on first reference.
-Avoid cluttering the article with abbreviations.
-(See full guidelines for details.)
+Avoid jargon and unnecessary technical detail; if used, they should be explained on the first reference.
+Avoid cluttering the article with abbreviations and acronyms.

 ACT book reviews cover relevant titles in the field of arms control; they run in alternate issues.
 Book reviews are essays; although they should summarize the arguments and style of the book that is being reviewed, they need not restrict themselves to that.
 They should avoid jargon and unnecessary technical detail.
 Potential authors should model reviews on those previously published in ACT and/or the style in The New York Review of Books.